gael-close/ieeetran/README.md

     keep-tex: true
 ```

-You can view a preview of the rendered template at <https://quarto-journals.github.io/ieeetran/>.
+You can view a preview of the rendered template [here](template.pdf).

 ## Format Options